Juan de Torrezar Díaz Pimienta: As viceroy of New Granada

 He took possession of his new office on 1 April 1782, still in Cartagena.
 Before leaving that city, he announced a generous amnesty for those charged in the Revolt of the Comuneros.
 On 21 April he left Cartagena to take up his new position in Santafé de Bogotá, the capital of the viceroyalty.
 He was already old and infirm, although he had recently married a 17-year-old Cartagena native, María de Salas.
 His predecessor, Manuel Antonio Flórez, a popular viceroy who had served more than 11 years in the office, had apparently been forced to resign by José de Gálvez, Minister of the Indies in Spain, and Antonio Caballero y Góngora, Archbishop of Bogotá.

 Torrezal Díaz was received along the way at Honda by Archbishop Caballero y Góngora.
 A great banquet was held in his honor.
 It was said that the archbishop, who was present at the banquet, did not eat.
 Torrezal Díaz did, however.
 He arrived at the capital one week later (7 June).
 He was very sick and died in agony four days after his arrival.
 Some believed that he had been poisoned by the archbishop.

 The official report of his death said he died of infection.
-A sealed royal document intended to beopened only in the event of his death identified Archbishop Caballero y Góngora as his replacement.
+A sealed royal document intended to be opened only in the event of his death identified Archbishop Caballero y Góngora as his replacement.